- Find and open the original sales receipt or invoice payment.

 Create a journal entry

-Select the Plus icon (+) on the Toolbar.
+- Go to the Create ⨁ icon on the Toolbar.